 The site is built with Gatsby and styled-components

 SEOmonitor’s old website was built on Wordpress with a mess of plugins and CSS overwrites.
 Loading times were incredibly long and the constant trial-and-error approach to WordPress, themes and plugin updates made the work even more difficult.

-With Gatsby as their proposed static site generator and short timeframe for the project, we needed a headless CMS that we knew would work well with Gatsby and was a proved hosting solution.
+With Gatsby as their proposed static site generator and short timeframe for the project, we needed a content management tool that we knew would work well with Gatsby and was a proved hosting solution.